rucio/desktop/CONTRIBUTING.md

 Watch the pull request for comments and reviews.
 For any pull requests update, please try to squash/amend your commits to avoid "in-between" commits.

+## Coding Style

+We use ESlint and Prettier to sanitize and format our code.
+The linting configuration is supplied alonf with the code.
+Please do use the same before submitting a pull request.

+## Help and Support

+If you have questions, you can reach the development team on our [Slack](https://rucio.slack.com/) channel, or send an email to [@viveknigam3003](mailto:viveknigam.nigam3@gmail.com)